 - Aspercreme – For effective rheumatoid arthritis pain relief, this is an analgesic gel, which is optimal for people who don’t like the smell of the usual topical ointments with menthol.
 It has no counter-irritants and works by sending the salicylates to the region where there is pain through the skin on application.

 - Myoflex – This is a gel-based product for those who prefer to use topical rheumatoid arthritis medication that doesn’t leave an oily feeling on the skin.
 It is odorless and quickly absorbed by the skin.

 - Capsaicin HP – An effective solution for pain is a cream that blocks the pain sensation, known as capsaicin.
 However, if you find the heat from this product too harsh to tolerate or if it causes you irritation, stop using this product immediately.
 Capsaicin is an ingredient that naturally occurs in hot chili, and it is used in medication to help block the pain receptors, offering temporary relief of discomfort.

 - Sportscreme – This is a product that is thicker than most on the market, and it contains salicylates.
 It should be rubbed and massaged well into the aching joints to provide temporary relief from the pain of rheumatoid arthritis.

-If you are on blood thinners, then discuss this with your doctor before using creams with salicylates.
+If you are on blood thinners, discuss this with your doctor before using creams with salicylates.
 Additionally, any allergic symptoms should immediately be reported to your physician, and the medical ointment should be discontinued.
-With these creams, one can hope to find some kind of relief that will help you to manage rheumatoid arthritis better.
+With these creams, one can hope to find some kind of relief that will help you manage rheumatoid arthritis better.